-Sometimes it feels like we should only focus on the positives and opportunities of an experience, but naturally there will be some negatives and down-sides and a coping person will notice these too, and seek help at an early stage to make sure that they do not become more problematic.
+Sometimes it feels like we should only focus on the positives and opportunities of an experience, but naturally there will be some negatives and down-sides and so it is important to recognise these too, and seek help at an early stage to make sure that they do not become more problematic.

 Before You Go